You have to love a show that defies expectations.

 Bonding is just such a show, and trust me, it is a very easy show to love.

-Set in the world of BDSM sex, where people pay to have their fetishistic fantasies enacted, Bonding tells the story of long time friends, Tiffany (Zoe Levin) and Pete (Brendan Scannell) who have both ended up in New York City after growing up in the far more conservative Georgia.
+Set in the world of BDSM sex, where people pay to have their fetishistic fantasies enacted, Bonding tells the story of long time friends, Tiffany (Zoe Levin) and Pete (Brendan Scannell) who have both ended up in New York City after growing up in the far more conservative surrounds of the state of Georgia.

 On the surface, the two couldn’t be more different.